HackerspaceMumbai/eleventy-high-performance-blog/blog/WellArchitected.md

 - With Key vault, we come to the first service not offered in any of the Azure regions in India, as per the Pricing Calculator.
 But its available in Central India region [bug ???]
   ![Key vault Pricing](/img/blog/KeyVault_Pricing.png)

-- For Azure Monitor, I have been liberal with the number of logs and metrics that are being captured because in the early days, you are trying to get familiar with your application.
+- For Azure Monitor, I have been liberal with the number of logs and metrics that are being captured because during the early days, you are trying to get familiar with your application.
 And this ties in with other pillars, which we will touch upon in forthcoming posts.
   ![Azure Monitor Pricing](/img/blog/AzureMonitor_Pricing.png)

 - We have attached the excel estimate with the [Pricing Calculator user story](https://dev.azure.com/augcor/Visage/_boards/board/t/Visage%20Team/Stories/?workitem=123) and checked it in our git repository.